Vegeta: Professional sports

 American UFC fighter Marcus Brimage is an avid fan of Dragon Ball Z, even citing the series as one of his inspirations for taking up mixed-martial arts.
 He names the first fight between Goku and Vegeta as one of his favorite battles in the series.
 American athlete Ronda Rousey wore a singlet referencing Vegeta and the 'It's Over 9000!' meme at Wrestlemania 31.
 Boca Juniors player Eduardo Salvio often celebrates his goals with a Dragon Ball Z reference, including Vegeta's Final Flash attack.

 Music

 American rapper Soulja Boy has two songs, titled “Anime” and “Goku”, which reference Vegeta in the lyrics.

 In the song entitled "Christ Conscious" by Joey Badass, the song's lyrics include the following line: Got dragon balls, like my name was Vegeta.

-The demo version of the song from "First Impressions" by Thrice has a sample of Vegeta in the intro from the original Ocean dub: No way!
+The demo version of the song 'T & C' from "First Impressions" by Thrice has a sample of Vegeta in the intro from the original Ocean dub: No way!
 How?
 It can't be!
-Kakkorot a Super Saiyan?
+Kakarot, a Super Saiyan?
 But he's a low-class soldier, it doesn't make any sense!.

 The third album released by the musical-comedy group Starbomb features a song titled "Vegeta's Serenade".
 The song centers around Vegeta trying to write a love song for Bulma, but keeps getting distracted by his hatred for Goku.